EGI-Federation/fedcloud-documentation/source/aod.rst

 -------------------

-The service allows user-friendly access to a portfolio of applications and application hosting frameworks (Science Gateways, VREs) that are configured to use the dedicated pool of cloud computing clusters from our providers.
+The service allows user-friendly access to a portfolio of applications and application hosting frameworks (e.g.: Science Gateways, VREs) that are configured to use the dedicated pool of cloud computing clusters from our providers.
 The service also allows users to run their own simulation/analysis models with custom input data.